vitessio/website/content/en/docs/reference/features/recovery.md

 backup for you, instead of having to specify the tablet alias explicitly.

-To maintain continuous binlogs, you need to have a binlog server pointing to the master (or a replica, assuming that the replica is also maintaining its own binlogs, which is the default Vitess configuration).
+To maintain continuous binlogs, you need to have a binlog server pointing to the primary (or a replica, assuming that the replica is also maintaining its own binlogs, which is the default Vitess configuration).
 You can use [Ripple](https://github.com/google/mysql-ripple) as a binlog server, although there are other options; and you could use an existing MySQL server as well.